CiscoCloud/distributive/README.md

  * "up" : Is this network interface up?
  * "ip4" : Does this interface have the specified IP address (two parameters)?
  * "ip6" : Does this interface have the specified IP address (two parameters)?
+ * "gateway" : Does the default gateway have the specified IP address?
+ * "gatewayInterface" : Is the default gateway operating on this interface?
+ * "module" : Is this kernel module activated?
+ * "kernelParameter" : Is this kernel parameter specified?

 #### Dependencies for certain checks